jonathanyeong/personal-website/content/blog-posts/my-current-blog-stack.md

 It's also has some starter templates that you can use to setup a site.

 To serve my site I use netlify.
 It's also free!
 I changed my nameservers on my domain host to point to Netlify's name servers.
 Then it also connects to the github repo to track any commits that go to master.
 When something is pushed to master it will run a deploy script and update the site.
+You don't need cloudlfare with netlify.

 Having this setup is great for a few reasons